top of page

 Player Overview

 D.J.
 Wagner is a scoring guard with an advanced off-the-dribble game and the ability to create for himself and others.
-His lateral quickness, shifty ball-handling, and length make him an effective slasher, and he’s at his best when attacking downhill.
-While not an elite shooter yet, his mechanics suggest potential for improvement over time.
+His lateral quickness and shifty ball-handling make him an effective slasher, and he’s at his best when attacking downhill.
+While not an elite shooter, his mechanics suggest potential for improvement over time.

-Despite his scoring prowess, Wagner has some areas to refine.
+Despite his scoring prowess, Wagner has some areas to improve on.
 He takes a high volume of difficult shots, which affects his efficiency, and he still needs to improve his decision-making as a playmaker.
 He relies too often on below-the-rim finishes in traffic, leading to contested and inefficient looks.
-Defensively, he brings physicality and disruption, using his length and foot speed to pressure ball handlers, but he must continue developing his on-ball discipline to make a consistent impact.
+Defensively, he brings physicality and disruption, utilizing his foot speed to pressure ball handlers; however, he must continue to develop his on-ball discipline to make a consistent impact.

-Long-term, Wagner’s ability to become a more efficient scorer, refine his shot selection, and enhance his defensive impact will determine his NBA ceiling.
-If he can add consistency to his jumper and make strides as a secondary playmaker, he has the tools to develop into a productive rotation guard at the next level.
+Long-term, Wagner’s ability to become a more efficient scorer, improve his shot selection, and enhance his defensive impact will determine his NBA ceiling.
+If he can add consistency to his jumper and make strides as a secondary playmaker, he has the tools to develop into an NBA-level guard.

 Strengths

-Physical Defender: Uses his strength and length to disrupt opponents.
+• Disruptive Defender: Uses his strength and quickness to disrupt opponents.

 Concerns

-Shooting Consistency: Needs to refine his mechanics and become a more reliable perimeter shooter.
+• Shooting Consistency: Needs to become a more reliable perimeter shooter.

 Questions

-Can he develop into a consistent three-point shooter?
+• Can he develop into a more consistent three-point shooter?

-How will he translate defensively against bigger and stronger guards?
+• How will he translate defensively against bigger guards?

 Bottom Line